ronak0624/swurf-savings-backend/README.md

   - URL: /:username/savingGoal/:id
   - Method: DELETE

-## Strectch Goals
+## Stretch Goals

 - Use Plaid API for bank account linking.
-- Use Uber driver and other API to submit new shift automaticly.
+- Use Uber driver and other API to submit new shift automatically.
 - Use different calculation for rush hour & non rush hour.

 ## Tech We Used

 * Express
-* Controllor
+* Controller
 * Mongoose
 * Mongo DB Atlas
 * Login Authentication